To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 ### (3) Background Noise Shader
 This shader is based on "Book Of Shaders-Godot" at reference.
 ### (4) Binary Conversion
+This filter is also simply to replace each pixcel value in the value of black or white based on the threshold value.
 ### (5) Default Filter
 This filter is a default filter on Godot Game Engine.
 This filter is working under the condition of GLES3.
 ### (6) Edge Detection